bbauska/W3Cx-2of5/README.md

 It should only be used if you cannot use any other semantic element in its place.

-We will see an example of <div> here:
+We will see an example of &lt;div&gt; here:

 ```
 1.  <section>